AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/3.4.1.png?">

 ### 3.5.
 Additional Information

 Both the SPIKE™ Distance Sensor and OpenMV Cam H7 Plus are mounted to a SPIKE™ Large Motor.
 This enables these two sensors to rotate approximately 135° in both directions starting from the middle, covering a wide part of the surrounding area of the robot.
 The team has done this since the limited ports of the SPIKE™ Large Hub cannot provide more room for sensors around the robot.
 This motor serves as a helpful tool in the detection of the walls, obstacles, and overall surroundings of the robot while it is in the game field.

 ***

 ## 4. Power Management

 In the field of robotics, power management serves as the cornerstone that ensures the operation of an autonomous system.
 It serves as the brain and heart of the robot.
 Not only does it play a role in supplying data and energy to the various components, but it also plays a role in optimizing the overall performance of the robot.

-The setup for our self-driving robot centers around the SPIKE™ Large Hub microcontroller, along with its accompanying battery.
-Below are the figures and details about the components in the power management section:
+Below are the figures and details about the components of the robot in the power management section:

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/4.0.1.png?">

 ### 4.1.
 SPIKE™ Large Hub

 The SPIKE™ Large Hub serves as the primary controller of the robot, controlling most of the components of the robot including its motors and sensors.
-It is where the robot’s main program is downloaded; integrated with MicroPython as the operating system.
+It is where the robot's main program is downloaded; integrated with MicroPython as the operating system.
 The hub features six LPF2 input/output ports and a built-in six-axis gyro sensor, which includes a three-axis accelerometer and three-axis gyroscope.
 Additionally, it has a built-in speaker with a maximum sound quality of 12-bit 16 KHz and can connect to devices via Bluetooth or USB Cable.
-The team selected this hub as the primary controller for the robot due to its comprehensive capabilities, having six (6) ports for SPIKE™ excellent motors and sensors.
+The team selected this hub as the primary controller for the robot due to its comprehensive capabilities and easy-to-use interface.

 ### 4.2.
 SPIKE™ Large Hub Rechargeable Battery

-The SPIKE™ Large Hub Rechargeable Battery is a lithium-ion polymer battery designed to power the Technic Large Hub, which in turn powers all Spike motors and sensors.
+The SPIKE™ Large Hub Rechargeable Battery is a lithium-ion polymer battery designed to power the SPIKE™ Large Hub, which in turn powers all SPIKE™ motors and sensors.
 It can be charged inside the Hub using a micro-USB cable and can be removed easily.
 With a capacity of 2100 mAh and an output of 7.3V, this battery has a lifetime of over 500 cycles, meaning it can handle more than 500 charge-discharge cycles throughout its lifespan.

 ***